bion/ko/README.md

 ### `begin`

-`begin` currently only support one type: `:ssg` or single-synth gestures.
+`begin` currently only supports one type: `:ssg` or single-synth gestures.
 Single-synth gestures take the form

 ```clojure